-Perhaps a controversial choice, Armageddon is as adored as it is loathed by audiences.
+Perhaps a controversial choice, Armageddon is a science fiction movie that is as adored as it is loathed by audiences.
 It’s schmaltzy, cheesy, but oh, so epic, justifying its place on this list.
 Featuring an all-star cast of Bruce Willis, Ben Affleck and Liv Tyler, Michael Bay’s actioner sees a crew of deep-core drillers sent to space to stop an asteroid.
 Hey, we never said good disaster films have to be believable or realistic.

 Bay’s film is gigantic in scale but somehow even bigger on its emotional stakes.
 That ending is enough to make us weep, and Bay’s incomparable ability to stage action scenes makes for a dynamic watch.

 Greenland isn’t just a great disaster movie, it might actually be the best Gerard Butler movie.
 It sees Butler’s character attempt to save his family and a planet-destroying comet plummets towards earth, and what ensues is in equal measure horrifying and thrilling.

 There are many moments of spectacular terror which need to be seen to be believed.
 But what Greenland gets so right is that the apocalypse would not be fun, or have any sense of adventure.
 You’d just want to escape to Greenland.

 We could have included either of director Jan de Bont’s masterpieces on this list, but Twister takes the cake from Speed just by being a little more fun.
 Helen Hunt and the late, great Bill Paxton go hunting for tornadoes in this cool ’90’s thriller movie.
 What more could you ask from a disaster flick?